naiavu/RepData_PeerAssessment1/PA1_template.md

 ![plot of chunk unnamed-chunk-11](figure/unnamed-chunk-11-1.png)

-*Yes there are differences in activity patterns between weekdays and weekends: on a weekdays it is highest in the mornings and then at least twice as low throughout the day, whereas on a weekends it is more evenly spread out with slightly higher activity in the mornings.*
+*Yes there are differences in activity patterns between weekdays and weekends: on a weekdays activity is highest in the mornings and then at least twice as low throughout the day, whereas on a weekends it is more evenly spreaded out with slightly higher activity in the mornings.*